Thousands take to streets protesting Brazil's Bolsonaro | Politics

 “Bolsonaro's base in congress is unstable, but it is robust,'' he said, though it could be dented by the president's flagging popularity.

-A newly released Datafolha survey from Jan.
-20-21 showed support for Bolsonaro fell to 37% from 31% in December, the biggest one-month drop since the start of his administration.
-The number terming his performance bad rose to 40% from 32%.
+A newly released Datafolha survey from January 20-21 showed support for Bolsonaro fell to 37 per cent from 31 per cent in December, the biggest one-month drop since the start of his administration.
+The number terming his performance bad rose to 40 per cent from 32 per cent.
 The margin of error was two percentage points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)